 - The next Powerball drawing will take place on Wednesday night.
 The next Mega Millions drawing is set for Tuesday night.

-Curiously, the overall tone of the mainstream media coverage of the Powerball jackpot would suggest that the 23 consecutive drawings without a winner is completely unprecedented.
-Not really.
-The ‘true odds’ of hitting the jackpot are easy to figure with the five white balls combining to form 11,238,513 possible combinations.
+While the jackpot amount may change the odds of hitting them do not.
+The ‘true odds’ of hitting the Powerball jackpot are easy to figure with the five white balls combining to form 11,238,513 possible combinations.
 Add the 26 ‘Powerball’ numbers and you’ve got 292,201,338 possible combinations.
 That means you’ve got a 1 in 292 million shot at winning the jackpot.
 The aforementioned $1 million ‘consolation prize’ offers odds that look reasonable by comparison at 1 in 11,688,053.

-THE ODDS AGAINST WINNING A POWERBALL JACKPOT ARE MIND BOGGLING
+THE ODDS AGAINST WINNING A POWERBALL OR MEGA MILLIONS LOTTERY JACKPOT ARE MIND BOGGLING

 The public excitement over a big lottery jackpot is a by-product of this phenomenon.
 Most people have certainly heard the 1 in 292 million odds of hitting the Powerball jackpot yet they wait in line–sometimes traveling to a neighboring state if necessary–just to buy tickets.
 Whenever there’s a big lottery jackpot I like to put the astronomical odds against winning in context against other highly unlikely eventualities like dying of a flesh eating virus (1 in 1 million) or being mauled to death by bears (1 in 2.1 million) Since I just compiled a chart to put the safety of commercial air travel into context I can enlist it here: